Entropic Matching for Expectation Propagation of Markov Jump Processes: EXACT INFERENCE FOR LATENT MARKOV JUMP PROCESSES

-For the filtering distribution $\pi(x,t)$ we condition on the set $y_{[0,t]} \coloneqq \{y_1,\dots, y_K\}$ of $K=\sum_{i=1}^N \1(t_i \leq t)$ observations in the interval $[0,t]$ up until time point $t$ and for the smoothing distribution $\tilde \pi(x,t)$ we consider all observations $y_{[0,T]}$ in the whole interval $[0,T]$ up until time point $T$.
+For the filtering distribution $\pi_t(x)$ we condition on the set $y_{[0,t]} \coloneqq \{y_1,\dots, y_K\}$ of $K=\sum_{i=1}^N \1(t_i \leq t)$ observations in the interval $[0,t]$ up until time point $t$ and for the smoothing distribution $\tilde \pi_t(x)$ we consider all observations $y_{[0,T]}$ in the whole interval $[0,T]$ up until time point $T$.
 The filtering distribution can be computed recursively.
-First, it is easy to notice that the filtering distribution at the initial time point $t=0$ is the initial distribution of the latent \ac{mjp}, \ie, $\pi(x,0)=\Prob(X(0)=x)=p_0(x)$.
-Additionally, a standard result in continuous-discrete filtering is that the filtering distribution in between observations follows the latent prior dynamics and at the observation time points is subject to discrete-time updates \cite{huang2016reconstructing,sarkka2019applied}.
+First, it is easy to notice that the filtering distribution at the initial time point $t=0$ is the initial distribution of the latent \ac{mjp}, \ie, $\pi_0(x)=\Prob(X(0)=x)=p_0(x)$.
+Additionally, a standard result in continuous-discrete filtering is that the filtering distribution in between observations follows the latent prior dynamics and at the observation time points is subject to discrete-time updates \citep{huang2016reconstructing,sarkka2019applied}.
 Hence, we have a system of \acp{ode} with reset conditions as

 $\forall x \in \mathcal X$ and $i = 1,\dots,N$, where throughout we denote by $\phi(t_i^-)\coloneqq \lim_{t \nearrow t_i} \phi(t)$ the limit from the left for a left-continuous function $\phi$.
-Note, that the filtering distribution $\pi(x,t)$ is a càdlàg process in time $t$.
+Note, that the filtering distribution $\pi_t(x)$ is a càdlàg process in time $t$.
 There are multiple options to compute an evolution equation for the smoothing distribution.
-Often a backward-filtering and subsequent forward smoothing approach is used for continuous-time systems, see, \eg, \cite{archambeau2011approximate,mider2021continuous,wildner2019moment}.
+Often a backward-filtering and subsequent forward-smoothing approach is used for continuous-time systems, see, \eg, \citep{archambeau2011approximate,wildner2019moment,mider2021continuous}.
 For completeness, we discuss this approach in \cref{app:derivation_forward_smoothing}.
-However, later on we exploit a different approach, which considers a forward-filtering backward-smoothing scheme.
-First, it is easy to notice that the smoothing distribution has an end point condition, as the smoothing distribution at time point $t=T$ is equal to the filtering distribution, \ie, $\tilde \pi(x,T)= \Prob(X(T)=x \mid y_{[0,T]})=\pi(x,T)$.
-For the forward filtering backward smoothing scheme it is shown in \cite{anderson1983smoothing} that the smoothing distribution follows an \ac{ode} with the filter end-point condition as
+However, later on we exploit a different approach, which considers a \ac{ffbs} scheme.
+First, it is easy to notice that the smoothing distribution has an end point condition, as the smoothing distribution at time point $t=T$ is equal to the filtering distribution, \ie, $\tilde \pi_T(x)= \Prob(X(T)=x \mid y_{[0,T]})=\pi_T(x)$.
+For the \ac{ffbs} scheme it is shown in \citep{anderson1983smoothing} that the smoothing distribution follows an \ac{ode} with the filter end-point condition as

 where the backward smoothing operator $\tilde{\mathcal L}_t$ and the corresponding backward smoothing rate function $\tilde \Lambda(x',x,t)$ is given as